NLnetLabs/cascade/doc/manual/source/man/cascaded.rst

 .. option:: --check-config

-          Check the configuration and exit
+          Check the configuration and exit.

 .. option:: --state <PATH>

-          The global state file to use
+          The global state file to use.

 .. option:: -c, --config <PATH>